nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 ### Editing an applicant

 ### Finding an applicant
 This uses the `finda` command.
-You can refer to the command [here](#https://ay2324s1-cs2103t-w15-3.github.io/tp/UserGuide.html#422-finding-applicants-findapplicant-or-finda).
+You can refer to the command [here](https://ay2324s1-cs2103t-w15-3.github.io/tp/UserGuide.html#422-finding-applicants-findapplicant-or-finda).

 1. Prerequisites: There are 3 previously added applicants named `Ryan Tan`, `Ryan Lee`, and `Sarah Lee`. `Ryan Tan` and `Sarah Lee` both have an interview scheduled on 12 December 2023. `Ryan Lee` has not yet scheduled an interview.

-2. Test case 1: `finda Ryan`
+2. Test case 1: `finda Ryan`<br/>
    Expected Outcome: All applicants whose details contain the `KEYWORD` `Ryan` will be shown. `Ryan Tan` and `Ryan Lee` will be shown on the applicant list.

-3. Test case 2: `finda Lee December`
+3. Test case 2: `finda Lee December`<br/>
    Expected Outcome: All applicants whose details contain the `KEYWORD`s `Lee` and `December` will be shown. `Ryan Tan`, `Ryan Lee` and `Sarah Lee` will be shown on the applicant list.

-4. Test case 3: `finda empty`
+4. Test case 3: `finda empty`<br/>
    Expected Outcome: None of the applicants have any fields that contain the `KEYWORD` `empty`.
 No applicants will be listed in the applicant list.

-5. Test case 4: `finda`
+5. Test case 4: `finda`<br/>
    Expected Outcome: The `KEYWORD` is missing from the command.
 An invalid command message will be shown.
 Applicant list remains the same.

 ### Viewing all applicants
+This uses the `viewa` command.
+You can refer to the command [here](https://ay2324s1-cs2103t-w15-3.github.io/tp/UserGuide.html#423-viewing-applicants-viewapplicants-or-viewa).

+1. Test case 1: `viewa`.
+   Expected Outcome: All applicants will be shown on the applicant list.
+If there are no applicants in the system, then nothing will be shown there.

 ### Copy an applicant
+Command: `cpa` or `copyapplicant`.
+You can refer to the command [here](https://ay2324s1-cs2103t-w15-3.github.io/tp/UserGuide.html#426-copying-an-applicants-details-copyapplicant-or-cpa).

+1. Prerequisites: At least one applicant must be in the applicant list.
+You can add a member via the `adda` command.
+You can here to this command [here.](https://ay2324s1-cs2103t-w15-3.github.io/tp/UserGuide.html#421-adding-an-applicant-addapplicant-or-adda)

+2. Test case 1: `cpa 1`.<br/>
+   Expected Outcome: The first applicant's details are copied into the clipboard.
+The details of the copied applicant is shown in the success message as well.

+3. Test case 2: `cpa 0`.<br/>
+   Expected Outcome: The `APPLICANT_INDEX` is invalid.
+An invalid index message is shown.
+Nothing is copied into the clipboard.

+4. Other incorrect delete commands to try: `cpa`, `cpa1`, `copyapplicant x` (where x is any non-integer or integer bigger than the member list size).

 ### Deleting an applicant
 Command: `dela` or `deleteapplicant`.
-You can refer to the command [here](#https://ay2324s1-cs2103t-w15-3.github.io/tp/UserGuide.html#425-deleting-an-applicant-deleteapplicant-or-dela).
+You can refer to the command [here](https://ay2324s1-cs2103t-w15-3.github.io/tp/UserGuide.html#425-deleting-an-applicant-deleteapplicant-or-dela).

-1. Prerequisites : At least one member must be in the member list.
+1. Prerequisites: At least one member must be in the member list.
 You can add a member via the `adda` command.
-You can here to this command [here.](#https://ay2324s1-cs2103t-w15-3.github.io/tp/UserGuide.html#411-adding-a-member-addmember-or-addm)
+You can here to this command [here.](https://ay2324s1-cs2103t-w15-3.github.io/tp/UserGuide.html#421-adding-an-applicant-addapplicant-or-adda)

-2. Test case 1 : `dela 1`.
+2. Test case 1: `dela 1`.<br/>
    Expected: The first applicant is deleted from the shown applicant list.
 The name of the deleted applicant is shown in the status message.

-3. Test case 2: `dela 0`.
+3. Test case 2: `dela 0`.<br/>
    Expected: The `APPLICANT_INDEX` is invalid.
 An invalid index message is shown.
 Applicant list remains the same.

 4. Other incorrect delete commands to try: `dela`, `dela1`, `deleteapplicant x` (where x is any non-integer or integer bigger than the applicant list size).